 Credit cards are a great tool to help you access credit, but shouldn’t be used to borrow with because of high interest rates.
 If you have a great credit score and you’re able to use credit responsibly, a cash-back credit card may be a good option for you.The bottom line

 I hope this blog has helped you learn how to save money when you’re on a tight budget.
-Your credit score is an important part of your overall financial well-being and having a good can help you save money.By knowing your credit score, you’ll have the tools to understand and improve it!CLICK TO TWEET
+Your credit score is an important part of your overall financial well-being and having a good credit score can help you save money.By knowing your credit score, you’ll have the tools to understand and improve it!CLICK TO TWEET

 About The Author

-Michelle Summerfield is a professional blogger and the creative director of , a lifestyle design blog aimed at the 40+ woman.
+Michelle Summerfield is a professional blogger and the creative director of The Classy Simple Life, a lifestyle design blog aimed at the 40+ woman.
 The blog started in 2012 and developed into a professional blog in 2017.
 In addition to documenting her journey to a simpler life, she covers topics such as money management, health + wellness, beauty, solo travel and thoughts on being a creative entrepreneur.
 Her work has been featured in The Globe and Mail, Toronto Life, and the CBC.
-To learn more about Michelle, visit her website .
+To learn more about Michelle, visit her website here.